 • Annual degradation rate of 0.3% — better than the 0.4% industry standard for TOPCon

-The Oman factory: JA Solar's most strategically important move is its manufacturing facility in Oman, with 6 GW of cell capacity and 3 GW of module capacity coming online in 2026.
-This is significant because it gives JA Solar a non-China origin for modules, which can help navigate tariff environments.
-In the US, where combined duties on Chinese modules can exceed 300%, modules assembled in Oman from non-Chinese cells could face significantly lower tariff barriers.
+The Oman factory: JA Solar's most strategically important move is its planned Oman manufacturing facility, with 6 GW of cell capacity and 3 GW of module capacity referenced in public reporting.
+This is significant because a non-China cell and module path can help in some tariff environments.
+For the US, however, origin treatment depends on the full bill of materials, cell origin, substantial-transformation analysis, FEOC rules, and current customs enforcement.

 Module Specifications Comparison